 - Rain jackets

 If it’s chilly or snowy and you venture to the zoo, make sure you pack:

 If thunderstorms are in the forecast, make sure you have access to real-time lightning data so you can see just how far away storms are and seek shelter if necessary.

 Here are a few tips you should know if perfect weather isn’t in the forecast for your zoo trip.

 - Know where to go in case the weather gets dangerous or you need a break.
 Most zoos will have exhibit buildings and visitor centers to seek refuge from the rain.
 If lightning is detected in the area, seek shelter immediately.

 - If temperatures are cold or icy, use extra caution when moving around the zoo.
-Report any slippery or unpassable areas to staff immediately
+Report any slippery or impassable areas to staff immediately.

 - Install a severe weather alerting system to keep visitors, staff, and animals safe from severe weather conditions like lightning